Follow us on Twitter:

 In May, 1987, Father Robert McGlynn was appointed pastor.
 He immediately expanded and broadened his predecessor's work with the lay ministries.
 He also undertook major repairs to the aging parish plant.
 As vocations to religious life decreased, the convent, which had once housed twenty-four nuns, took on new use.
 The first floor became home to a pre-school and all-day kindergarten.
 The second floor was developed into offices for the staffs of the School of Religious Education, the Ministry of Care, the Music Ministry and the Adult Education Program.

 Now and Into the Future

-> Father McNamara retired in 2001, and Cardinal Francis George appointed Msgr.
+Father McNamara retired in 2001, and Cardinal Francis George appointed Msgr.
 Richard Zborowski as pastor for St. Theresa Parish.
-Ordained a priest for the Archdiocese of Chicago in 1978, he was most recently the associate pastor at St. Hubert Parish in Hoffman Estates.
-Prior to St. Hubert's, Father Zborowski served at St. Bede Parish in Ingleside, St. Joseph Parish in Chicago (Back of the Yards), Holy Ghost Parish in South Holland, and St. Thomas the Apostle Parish in Chicago (Hyde Park).
+Ordained a priest for the Archdiocese of Chicago in 1978, he was the associate pastor at St. Hubert Parish in Hoffman Estates.
+He also served at St. Bede Parish in Ingleside, St. Joseph Parish in Chicago (Back of the Yards), Holy Ghost Parish in South Holland, and St. Thomas the Apostle Parish in Chicago (Hyde Park).
 Msgr.
-Richard is leaving St. Theresa Parish in June 2013 and Fr.
-Tim Fairman from St. Bede’s Parish will take over responsibilities of the parish.
+Richard left St. Theresa Parish in June 2013 and Fr.
+Tim Fairman from St. Bede’s Parish took over responsibilities of the parish.

-> If our deceased parish pioneers could return to worship with us now, what would be their reaction?
+If our deceased parish pioneers could return to worship with us now, what would be their reaction?
 Most likely, shock and awe at the changes in the liturgy, then wonderment at the sheer size of the parish and its buildings.
 What would be their amazement at the involvement of so many lay people in the liturgy and work of the parish.